OpenSS7

 MTP is implemented as a STREAMS(4) multiplexing driver. sl(4), m2ua(4) or m2pa(4) streams are linked under the MTP multiplexing driver using the I_LINK or I_PLINK commands of streamio(7), to provide link services to MTP.
 Once linked, the streams must be configured using mtp_ioctl(4).

-This device provides the MTP protocol service interface using the M-primitives of the Message Transfer Part Interface described in mtpi(7).
+This device provides the MTP protocol service interface using the M-primitives of the Message Transfer Part Interface (MTPI)[5] described in mtpi(7).
+The mtpi(7). service interface is suitable for use with other OpenSS7 SS7 and SIGTRAN modules and drivers, such as the m3ua-sg(4) multiplexing driver.

-This device provides the MTP protocol service interface using the N-primitives of the Network Provider Interface[3] npi(7) used for the Message Transfer Part as described in npi_mtp(7).
-The npi(7) interface provided on a stream opening this device is suitable for use with the sockets(3) library and provides the MTP interface using sockets as described in mtp_socket(7). mtp-npi-cl provides a connectionless N_CLNS network service provider; mtp-npi-co provides a pseudo-connection-oriented N_CONS network service provider.
+This device provides the MTP protocol service interface using the N-primitives of the Network Provider Interface (NPI)[6] described in npi(7), used for the Message Transfer Part as described in npi_mtp(7).
+The npi(7) interface provided on a stream openin this device is suitable for use directly by a user program. mtp-npi-cl provides a connectionless N_CLNS network service provider; mtp-npi-co provides a pseudo-connection-mode N_CONS network service provider.

-This device provides the MTP protocol service interface using the T-primitives of the Transport Provider Interface[4] tpi(7) used for the Message Transfer Part as described in tpi_mtp(7).
-The tpi(7) interface provided on a stream opening this device is suitable for use with the xnet(3) or xti(3) library and provides the MTP interface using XTI as described in xti_mtp(3). mtp-tpi-cl provides a connectionless N_CLNS transport service provider; mtp-tpi-co provides a pseudo-connection-oriented N_CONS transport service provider.
+This device provides the MTP protocol service interface using the T-primitives of the Transport Provider Interface (TPI)[7] described in tpi(7), used for the Message Transfer Part as described in tpi_mtp(7).
+The tpi(7) interface provided on a stream opening this device is suitable for use with the xnet(3) or xti(3) library and provides the MTP interface using XTI as described in xti_mtp(3). mtp-tpi-cl provides a connectionless T_CLTS transport service provider; mtp-tpi-co provides a pseudo-connection-mode T_COTS transport service provider.

 MTP provides two socket types used by the sockets(3) library socket(3) call.
 MTP provides sockets in the protocol family PF_SS7 using the protocol number SS7PROTO_MTP.
 The socket_type argument can be one of the following: